rnc/nicks-shell/README.md

 Shell initialisation scripts.

 Both bash and zsh initialisation utilise a common configuration file (```$HOME/.shell-configuration```) which may be used to stored common properties e.g.
-* REMOTEUSER - if the local user does not match remote logins
 * PREFIX - where common support software (e.g. brew-koji & zsh-git-prompt) are stored in the filesystem.
 * VMAN_HOME - installation of VMAN
 * MAKE_MEAD - installation of MakeMEAD.